 - For a violation of Section 25.06.020 by a minor:

-2) Second offense within two years a fine of $250.00 and suspension of license of three (3) days.
+- Second offense within two years, a fine of $1,000.00 and suspension of license of no less than two (2) days.

-3) Third and subsequent offenses within two years a fine of $500.00 and suspension of license for no less than five (5) days or revocation of license
+- Third and subsequent offenses within two years, a fine of $2,000.00 and suspension of license for no less than four (4) days or revocation of license.
+(Ord.
+1773 § 1)

 2. Smoking is prohibited within twenty feet [6.10 meters] of entrances, exits, operable windows, air intakes, and ventilation systems of enclosed areas in which smoking is prohibited.
 Owners, operators, managers, employers, or other persons who own or control a public place or place of employment may seek to rebut the presumption that twenty feet [6.10 meters] is a reasonable minimum distance by making application to the director of the local health department or district in which the public place or place of employment is located.
 The presumption will be rebutted if the applicant can show by clear and convincing evidence that, given the unique circumstances presented by the location of entrances, exits, windows that open, ventilation intakes, or other factors, smoke will not infiltrate or reach the entrances, exits, open windows, or ventilation intakes or enter into such public place or place of employment and, therefore, the public health and safety will be adequately protected by a lesser distance.